 Engee documentation

-If you are just starting your journey with technical calculations, Engee is a great place to be.
-The platform is specifically designed to help engineers and programmers create complex technical systems and algorithms simply, clearly and conveniently.
+If you are just starting out with technical calculations, then Engee is a great place.
+The platform is specially designed to help engineers and programmers create complex technical systems and algorithms in a simple, intuitive and convenient way.

-Interactive script development environment Engee supports several programming languages: Julia, Python, MATLAB, C/C++, etc., but the main one is Julia - a modern, fast and convenient language for engineering and scientific tasks.
+The interactive script development environment Engee supports several programming languages: Julia, Python, MATLAB, C/C++, etc., but the main one is Julia is a modern, fast and user—friendly language for engineering and scientific tasks.

-If you haven’t yet chosen a language to learn or are looking for alternatives, here are the advantages that Julia offers:
+If you have not yet chosen a language to study or are looking for alternatives, then here are the advantages that Julia offers:

 Advantage Description